BrownCSCI1230/lab08_trimeshes/README2.md

 ![sphere parameter gif][url]
 ![exploding wedges gif][url]

 We can think of the Sphere like an orange.
-Oranges are made up of wedge and each wedge is made up segments.
+Oranges are made up of wedges and each wedge is made up segments.
 We can build an orange (aka a sphere) by procedurally generating a collection of orange wedges.

 As shown above, the shape parameters for Sphere are slightly different than Cube.
 The first parameter controls the number of 'segments' (like latitude), and the second parameter controls the number of 'wedges' (like longitude).